 All CDN services: CloudFlare, Akamai, Bunny, CloudFront, Fastly, Google, etc. Works with LiteSpeed Hosting, and LSC doesn’t have to be the only plugin.

-I have not experienced any issues with other themes or plugins.
-THE plugin is compatible with SEO plugins, content optimizers, etc. But it’s not gonna work with other cache plugins like Rocket, WP-Optimize, W3TC, etc.
+THE plugin is compatible with SEO plugins, content optimizers, etc. But it’s not gonna work with other cache plugins like Rocket, WP-Optimize, W3TC, etc. I have not experienced any issues with other themes or plugins.

-12. Speed Up To Real Humans
+10 Speed Up To Real Humans

 Speeding up to real humans is the most valuable part of this plugin because most plugins and WordPress optimization strategies try to refine things for algorithms.

+There are a lot of speed methods for WP that simply cheat for page metrics by skipping the elements on the page.
 When real people come to your site, everything loads slowly.
-It’s like writing for SEO instead of humans because you optimize your WP website for speed tests rather than real people.
+It’s like writing for SEO instead of humans because you optimize your WordPress website for speed tests rather than real people.

 FlyingPress is rated at the top of the Google Core Web Vitals Technology Report, with a reasonable user experience.
-The UX Report also shows that it often performs better than similar plugins – Here
+UX Report also shows that it often performs better than similar plugins – Here

 However, FlyingPress optimizes pages both for humans and for metrics.
 You can nip the test of page metrics such as CWV, GTMetrix, Pingdom, etc.; it also speeds up real humans instead of bypassing elements on a page.

 Optimizing for users means serving up the ideal user experience, but for speed page metrics, the goal is to load fewer requests first.

 Even with high-performance scores, that doesn’t mean your site is fast for actual users.

-Try looking up some well-ranked websites and seeing their speed rankings.
+Try looking up some ranked websites and seeing their speed rankings.

 It doesn’t mean page speed metrics aren’t essential.
 There are points for metrics like TTFB, content paint, first input delay, and cumulative layout shift.

-- Short explanation: FlyingPress’ documentation isn’t very detailed.
+- FlyingPress’ documentation isn’t very detailed.
 It’s not a big deal because it’s simple and has minimal settings (not complicated).
 But I think some of its features should be explained in more detail.

+Whatever your skill level, from beginner to pro, you can speed up your website with FP.
 I recommend using Cloudflare APO with this plugin because it will give your website a faster TTFB by caching the entire page.
-You can also use FlyingCDN or RocketNet to use Cloudflare at the enterprise level.
+And you can use FlyingCDN or RocketNet to use Cloudflare at the enterprise level.

 LiteSpeed plugin is suitable for those who want a free cache plugin, but the main downside is the lack of cache preloading – BUT fine for developers.

-Read More: Copy Text From Protected sites | Google MCM
+Read More: Copy Text From Protected sites